hashgraph/guardian/docs/account-apis/user-listing-except-root-authority-and-auditor.md

-# User listing except Root Authority and Auditor
+# User listing except Standard Registry and Auditor

 ### DISPLAYING USERS&#x20;

-{% swagger method="get" path="" baseUrl="/accounts" summary="Returns a list of users, excluding Root Authority and Auditors" %}
+{% swagger method="get" path="" baseUrl="/accounts" summary="Returns a list of users, excluding Standard Registry and Auditors" %}
 {% swagger-description %}
-Returns all users except those with roles Root Authority and Auditor.
-Only users with the Root Authority role are allowed to make the request.
+Returns all users except those with roles Standard Registry and Auditor.
+Only users with the Standard Registry role are allowed to make the request.
 {% endswagger-description %}

 {% swagger-response status="200: OK" description="Successful Operation" %}